IntelliSenseIoT/XserverIoTOnboardTask.NET/examples/3_InternetConnectionChecking.md

-## Checking Internet connection with IoT server:
+## Checking Internet connection with IoT server - Set a PLC bit

 The IoT server sets a bit in the PLC to "1" if the Internet connection is working, and to "0" if the Internet connection is interrupted.